 - Inspired hundreds of women to commit to shifting to sustainable banks

 - Built a 5,000-subscriber following for its newsletter

 Julie and others with WPOP switched to the bank in part because they admired its commitment to sustainability.

 “I was extremely impressed with how Bank of the West deploys their marketing budget in support of climate education,” she says.
 “As a climate scientist, I was salivating when I saw all that.
 It’s clear that the bank is committed to climate education and does an impactful job at it.”

-* Bank of the West is the only bank to be a member of 1% for the Planet and Protect Our Winters.
+* Bank of the West is the only bank to be a member of 1% for the Planet.